-Overhauls are underway at many institutes to assure students (and parents!) that, upon paying those princely fees, they’ll be ready for an uncertain job market.
+So now, overhauls are underway at many institutes to assure students (and parents!) that, upon paying those princely fees, they’ll be ready for an job market that’s now more uncertain than ever.
 These include increased coverage of digital and soft skills – something hiring managers will surely welcome.

-It’s clear that companies able to keenly assess soft skills – those “intangibles” – will be best-placed to secure the talent befitting the future of work.
-Right now, however, you might be asking yourself:
+It’s clear that companies able to keenly assess soft skills – those “intangibles” – will be best-placed to find and hire they people they need to be successful as work continues to change.
+But you might be asking yourself at this point:

-“How can I measure a candidate’s soft skills gap, and make the right decision?”
+“How can I measure a candidate’s soft skills, and make the right hiring decision?”